Mount Disappointment (Australia): World War II prison camps

 In 1940, during World War II, prisoner of war camps were established to house alien internees and Italian prisoners of war.
 These prisoners were put to work clearing land around Mount Disappointment and constructing roads.
 At the end of the war, the camps were abandoned and all but one of the main huts were removed from the No.1 camp.
-After the end of the war, the camp housed displaced Polish and Hungarian people who were authorized to stay there up to 2 years.
+After the end of the war, the camp housed displaced Polish and Hungarian people who were authorized to stay there up to two years.

 The site resembles a large cleared area of about five acres, with evidence of buildings, the remains of a tennis court and cricket pitch.
 The site is now used as a picnic ground.

 On 5 August 1942, a Bristol Beaufighter IC crashed into the mountain, three hundred yards north of the peak, killing two men from 30 Squadron RAAF.

 In 1944, two RAAF Vultee Vengeance Mk1 dive bombers were flying in formation when both crashed into the mountain, killing all five airmen on board.
 Low cloud was reported at the time.

 Recent history

-In June 1976, three male hikers were found dead five days after being reported missing by their hiking group after the men attempted a sideways roll down the cliff face from the summit.
-18 emergency service workers were mobilised.
-The men had fallen roughly 210 metres, resulting in multiple broken bones.
+A report from the Age newspaper about people falling to their death at Mt.
+Disappointment referred to an incident in California USA and not the Mt.
+Disappointment in Victoria.
+It would be impossible for a group of people to roll to their death on this mountain in Victoria Australia.

 The Mount Disappointment Forest was hit by a major fire in 1982, and again in 2009.

 In 2004, the police went undercover to follow jihad terrorists who went to the Mount Disappointment Forest to blow up ammonium nitrate bombs as training practice.

 In April 2017, three tired hikers chose to call the emergency services as they were stranded in the middle of the Mount Disappointment Forest.
 30 emergency service workers were mobilized, and the lost hikers were quickly found.
 The cost of this unusual rescue was estimated to be more than $10,000 per hiker.

 In June 2020, 14-year-old William Callaghan got lost after being separated from his family while hiking.
 William has autism and is non-verbal.
 Three days later, he was found alive and well by local volunteer Ben Gibbs, after surviving freezing conditions alone in the bush.
 Gibbs gave William clothes and chocolate upon his discovery.
 William was later taken to hospital for observation, but appeared fine aside from some minor scrapes.

 In August 2007, the light plane of millionaire Steve Nott crashed on Mount Disappointment where the plane's debris was found.
 On 31 March 2022, a chartered helicopter crashed into the mountain near Blair's Hut.
 Victoria Police confirmed later that day that all occupants and the pilot died in the incident.